 We often adopt complicated processes and systems without being aware that there are far simpler solutions available.
 It can be difficult for us to implement new systems and processes if we haven’t set aside an adequate budget for training and development.
 There are coaching programs available that more than cover the initial cost of investment through providing guidance on the latest IT software that can reduce repetitive tasks and streamline projects.

-7. What Can I learn From This?
+7. What Can I Learn From This?

-While no business owner or entrepreneur is stranger to failure, even failure carries with it the seeds for future growth.
+While no business owner or entrepreneur is a stranger to failure, even failure carries with it the seeds for future growth.
 Observing the lessons we learn from hard times, gives us fertile soil to grow new initiatives and strategies.
 Again, being able to step back and see where we may have gone wrong, better positions us to choose the right strategy moving forward.
-I’ve also relied on other business leaders that I respect to offer their perspective on areas of my business that need reviving or are simply not working and need a completely different approach given the business environment.
+I’ve also relied on other business leaders that I respect to offer their perspectives on areas of my business that need reviving or are simply not working and need a completely different approach given the business environment.
 It makes all the difference in the world when you allow yourself to become vulnerable as a leader by discussing with respected business leaders the difficulties you face as a business.
 Their insights will motivate and encourage you, often because they have had to wrestle and overcome similar challenges.

 You see better with a bird’s eye view